samitac/SurveyResults/README.md

 # SurveyResults

 This repo summarizes the results of the Survey performed from December 2020 to March 2021 to the IETF IoT-directorate team.
+Number of IoT Directorate Members filling the survey: 21

 # NOTE WELL